SalmaKazemiRashed/Online_game/README.md

 by Salma Kazemi Rashed

-PhD studnt in Cell Death, Lysosomes and AI Group
+PhD student in Cell Death, Lysosomes and AI Group, Lund university.

 To run the tool on a personal system, Conda environment needs to be created and launched.